 Points of Distinction

-- 96 percent of May 2017 graduates completed their degrees in four years or less.
+- 97 percent of May 2018 graduates completed degrees in four years or less.

-- 90 percent health science professional school acceptance rate.
+- 90 percent of graduates who apply into health science professional schools are accepted.

 Experiential learning is a hallmark of Austin College.
 A 13:1 student-to-faculty ratio and average class size of 15 allows students to act as partners in learning with dedicated and expert faculty whose professional priorities are teaching and mentoring.
-Avenues to develop student strengths and talents abound, from mock trial and Model United Nations to management of a $1 million student investment fund, retail product lab development, research opportunities, campus leadership, a focus on volunteer service, and more.
+Avenues to develop student strengths and talents abound, from mock trial and Model United Nations to management of a $1 million student investment fund, retail product lab development, and research opportunities.

-More than 55 areas of study are available, including recently added programs in global management, neuroscience, accounting, and public health.
+More than 55 areas of study are available, including recently added programs in public health, East Asian studies, and physics engineering.
 The Austin Teacher Program allows future teachers to earn a bachelor's and a master's degree in four and a half years.

-Global awareness is central to Austin College learning; two-thirds of students have an international study experience such as in a faculty-led January Term course around the globe or a semester-long study abroad program.
+Global awareness is central to Austin College learning; two-thirds of students have an international study experience.
 The Global Outreach program sends students on self-designed summer service projects worldwide.